vishal-chikne/ChatBot-for-Restaurant/README.md

 7. **update_tracker**: once the action is performed, we will update the tracker.
 8. **bot_text**: the bot message to user (the action).

-## Preparing and training the chatbot

-The code is provide here : [github/food-ordering-chatbot](https://github.com/myselfHimanshu/food-ordering-chatbot)

 ## Other components that are required